muskanbatra-dev/aws-main/Section19: SERVERLESS OVERVIEW FROM A SOLUTION ARCHITECT PERSPECTIVE/3:Lambda Overview/Notes/Readme.md

 ### This is whenever things happen in our infrastructure on AWS and we want to be able to react to things

-### For example, say we have a codepipeline state changes and we want to do some
+### For example, say we have a codepipeline state changes and we want to do some automation based on it

 ## CLOUDWATCH LOGS